Updated: Oct 17, 2021

 Under all circumstances (if you can) refrain from these activities until your tattoo has fully healed; finished scabbing with no lumps or bumps.
-Just to really put you off water activities ... remember when people submerge themselves in water they leave traces of urine, fecal matter, sweat, spit and other bodily fluids contaminated with their own cocktail of health issues in the water your propose to dip a fresh new open wound into!
-Don't bathe in a 'soup' of bacteria when your skin isn't fully sealed and protected against it.
+Just to really put you off water activities ... remember when people submerge themselves in water they leave traces of urine, fecal matter, sweat, spit and other bodily fluids contaminated with their own cocktail of health issues in the water your propose to dip a fresh new open wound into.
+Don't bathe in a 'soup' of bacteria when your skin isn't fully sealed, healed and protected against germs and bacteria.

 The risks of going to the gym for a workout too early are -